Upgrade from Umbraco 8 to the latest version

 The video below shows how to complete the upgrade on an Umbraco Cloud project.
 Most of the process is the same, however, the video does contain some Cloud-specific elements.

-You can also add the connection details if you spin up the clean installation
+You can also add the connection details if you spin up a clean installation.

 This is only content migration and the database will be migrated.